 Other statues and reliefs dotted about the roof and elsewhere feature a mix of historical figures from Rome and Greece, representations of countries and other geographical features under the aegis of the monarchy, and representations of relevant human characteristics and activities.

-If you’re wondering what this all looks like inside, take a look for yourself (after registering online or at the entrance).
-The renovated building has a large visitor centre and you can even grab a coffee or meal at the in-house café and restaurant.
+If you’re wondering what it all looks like inside, take a peek for yourself (after registering online or at the entrance).
+The renovated building has a large visitor centre and you can even grab a coffee or food while there.

 How to get to parliament